$\Delta$-PINNs: physics-informed neural networks on complex geometries: Numerical experiments

 We perform a sensitivity study to understand the influence of the number of eigenfunctions and the size of the discretization used to evaluate the operator $\Delta[\cdot]$ and the eigenfunctions computed numerically.
 We vary the number of eigenfuctions computed analytically and numerically from 9 to 400, and the size of finite elements between 0.02 to 0.2.
 Figures~\ref{fig:Poisson} and ~\ref{fig:Poisson_errors} summarize the results of this experiment.
 First, we note that traditional PINNs perform very well as expected, obtaining a mean squared error of $1.72\cdot 10^{-5}$.
 Then, we observe that the results of $\Delta$-PINNs are sensitive to both the number of eigenfuctions and the discretization.
-When using the exact, analytical eigenfunctions, we are able to obtain low errors if we use more than 9 eigenfunctions for certain discretizations.
+When using the exact, analytical eigenfunctions, we are able to obtain low errors if we use more than 9 eigenfunctions for certain element sizes.
 When using the numerically obtained eigenfunctions, the same is true, expect for the case of 400 eigenfunctions.
 In this case, we cannot use a bigger discretization than 0.1 because the number of nodes becomes less than 400.
 The discretization size has a bigger impact on the errors for both cases.
 There is a sweet spot between 0.066 and 0.1 where most cases produce low error.
+The minimum errors achieved in this range are $1.94\cdot 10^{-6}$ with the exact eigenfunctions and $1.69\cdot 10^{-6}$ with the numerical eigenfunctions.
 The error when the discretization is big is expected, since the Laplace operator will not be accurately approximated.
-The error when the discretization is small is not straightforward to explain, but we hypothesize that in these cases the $MSE_{\rm PDE}$ term becomes less important during training as the differences for $\hat{u}$ become smaller as the scale of the element decreases.
+The error when the discretization is small is not straightforward to explain, but we hypothesize that in these cases the $\operatorname{MSE}_{\rm PDE}$ term becomes less important during training as the differences for $\hat{u}$ become smaller as the scale of the element decreases.
 In Figure~\ref{fig:Poisson}, we can see qualitatively that both PINNs and $\Delta$-PINNs can successfully solve this boundary value problem.